 Trust me, you can travel affordably for less than 500 dollars:

-My girlfriend and I had just agreed to go on a “break”.
-Earlier that year, we planned a trip for two to Portland, OR.
+In early 2017 my girlfriend and I planned a trip for two to Portland, OR.
 All of it was booked through travel points.
 If you haven’t read my post on how to afford to travel while you’re young, check it out here.

 Deciding where to travel